mattermost/docs/doc/advanced/external-object-storage/azure-minio-gateway.md

-# Azure Minio Gateway
+# Azure MinIO Gateway

-[Minio](https://min.io/) is an object storage server that exposes S3-compatible APIs and it has a gateway feature that allows proxying requests to Azure Blob Storage.
+[MinIO](https://min.io/) is an object storage server that exposes S3-compatible APIs and it has a gateway feature that allows proxying requests to Azure Blob Storage.
 To setup our gateway, we will make use of Azure's Web App on Linux.

 To get started, make sure you have installed Azure CLI and you are logged in (`az login`).
 Proceed to create a [Resource group](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-overview#resource-groups), if you don't have one already: